nowaalex/af-utils/.changeset/fast-pandas-scroll.md

 Refactor the React adapter around `useVirtualSnapshot`, `useVirtualEffect`, `useVirtualLayout`, and stable item-ref hooks.
 Move range mapping to core and rename list item `i` to `index`.

+Add stable coded `VirtualScrollerError` failures with condition-selected development messages, make runtime updates validate atomically, and add explicit item-size invalidation, collection splice, and terminal disposal APIs.
+Reuse long-lived ResizeObserver and Set instances, keep removed measurements from being reused for new records, and fix scrollend touch cancellation and exactly-once dispatch across multiple targets.
+The React layout resource now has component lifetime identity instead of relying on a disposable memo cache.
+Browser and Node entrypoints are split so only Node installs the server-side ResizeObserver fallback.

+Changing `estimatedItemSize` now resets every cached item size to the new estimate outside the current rendered range, preserves cached sizes inside the range, and preserves the idle viewport anchor or end position.
+Size storage therefore no longer needs a parallel measured-item bitmap.

+Flush a pending items-container offset before native scrollbar release and disable browser scroll anchoring inside the virtual size element, preventing a fast thumb release from moving away from the final item.
+Full cache invalidation uses `invalidateItemSizes()` directly; the redundant `resetMeasurements` alias was removed.